 - Project overrides – You can override a field’s visibility and default value by project

-For example, you can set a field as non-editable by regular user and visible only on certain projects.
-Or, you can make some field invisible and set default value on projects so each time entry have its project metadata.
+For example, you can set a field as non-editable by regular users and visible only on certain projects.
+Or, you can make some field invisible and set a default value on projects so each time entry has its project metadata.

 |Everyone||Visible||Empty||For user input|

 A user sees an input field and enters a value (eg. mileage, expenses, receipts)

 A user sees an input field with a prefilled value, which they can change if necessary (eg. select a different value)

 Entries have that field with an empty value, which can be updated only via API

 All entries inherit metadata from a workspace or project (eg. workspace name, project ID)